haanwinckel/TaskBasedProduction_matlab/README.md

 # Arguments
 - `labor_input`: The observed labor input for each task.
-- `θ`: The scale parameter of the gamma distribution.
+- `theta`: The scale parameter of the gamma distribution.
-- `κ`: The shape parameter of the gamma distribution.
+- `kappa`: The shape parameter of the gamma distribution.
 - `z`: A scaling factor for the labor input.
-- `αVec`: An array of task-specific parameters.
+- `alphaVec`: An array of task-specific parameters.
 - `threshold`: The minimum acceptable labor demand for each task.

 # Returns